Amanda Halls, R.D.N., L.D.

 - Extra-virgin olive oil

-- Low-sodium beans
+- Low-sodium beans and lentils

-- Low-sodium chicken or beef broth
+- Low-sodium beef or chicken broth

 You can plant herbs and spices in small boxes indoors near windows or outside on a patio.
 You can create a small box or leftover pots with soil, and use that to plant the herbs without worrying about weeds taking over.
 Any vessel will work, so green thumbs can get creative and use what works best.